KavaniParikh/portScanner/README.md

   python portScanner.py 8.8.8.8 53

 - Above command will let you know whether port no 53 is open or not.

 #############################################################################

-To check for a range of port
+To check for a range of port:

 SYNTAX:

   python portScanner.py <ip_address> <port_range_start> <port_range_end>